Chamaraja Wodeyar II: Beginning of Mysore revolt

 During all these developments, Chamaraja Wodeyar II had made minor profits in his rule, but mostly remained quiet about Vijayanagara, as did other feudal prefects.
 This obedience was further demanded by the growing power and might of Tuluva Narasimha Raya, who was 5 in wading off the northern Sultanates and other enemies.
 He defeated Yusuf Adil Khan of Bijapur Sultanate.
 However, over time, Chamaraja Wodeyar II, his chieftain in Ummattur, and other small political comptrollers rebelled against Tuluva Narasimha Raya, who, in his stead, placed Krishnadevaraya, and set South.
 In this conflict, the Portuguese joined hands with Tuluva Narasimha Raya, starting the first foreign intervention in Indian domestic affairs.
 The fallout of the battle was mixed.
 This introduced an air of insubordination amongst southern rulers and the empire.
 After Narasimha Raya's death in 1509, Chamaraja Wodeyar II again went silent to study the new emperor, Krishnadevaraya.
-However, in four years, Chamaraja Wodeyar II died at 50, in 1513, out of natural causes.
+However, in four years, Chamaraja Wodeyar II died at 50, in 1513, of natural causes.